huaminghuangtw/Evergreen-Notes/Permanent-Notes/readers-are-leaders.md

 * Reading without [taking notes](note-taking.md) is [useless](https://x.com/neuranne/status/1261991953593401346).
 * 「雜食」：It’s important to read unconventional books as well, not just New York Times Best Sellers.
 * Keep in mind that whenever you pick up a good book to read, you are taking an extensive journey into the mind of the author — You have immediate access to the greatest minds of the past and present, and can absorb decades of their toiling research and experience in just a matter of hours/days/weeks!

+	> _“There are so many people who have lived﻿ and died before you.
+You will never have a new problem; you’re not going to ever have a new problem.
+Somebody wrote the answer down in a book somewhere.” ― Will Smith_

 	* The amount of value you can get from a book is astronomical.
 You’ve got years, if not decades, of someone’s research compiled down into something that will only take you a few hours to read.
 * [The purpose of reading a book isn’t to retain information, it’s to refine your worldview just a little bit with each one.](https://x.com/anuatluru/status/1742196321178513782)
 * Book readers tend to live longer than non-book readers. [@bavishiChapterDayAssociation2016] suggests that reading books may not only enrich the mind but also extend life—giving readers more time to enjoy them.